galpin/pluck/README.md

 The query above uses _implicit mode_.
 This is where the entire response is normalized into a single data-frame and the nested fields are separated by a period.

-The return value from `read_graphql` is an instance of `PluckResponse`.
+The return value from `read_graphql` is an instance of `pluck.Response`.
 This object is _iterable_ and enumerates the data-frames in the query.
 Because this query uses _implicit mode_, the iterator contains only a single data-frame (note that the trailing comma is still required).

 ### @frame directive